Asking “why” uncovers opinions, not facts, and that’s not good. So ask the better question, a “what” question.

 The Question

-“Why is my dog scared of the wall my bed is next to?
+“Why is my dog scared of the wall next to my bed?
 It is only that specific side he absolutely trembles when going near, however he sleeps perfectly fine on other sides of the bed.”

 The Comment on the Question

-BNBR (Quora-speak for ‘being nice, being respectful’), if you ask “why” instead of fixing it so you no longer have to ask “why,” you’re doing the wrong thing.
+BNBR (Quora-speak for ‘being nice, being respectful’), if you ask “why” instead of fixing it so you no longer have to ask, you’re doing the wrong thing.
 That’s not meant to be harsh, just succinct.

 2. Fix it

-in two bullet points, which might be assumed to be in two, different moments.
+in two bullet points, which come from two, different moments.
 Or you can think of it this way:

 It’s subtle.
 Ask or fix—you cannot do both at the same time, so choose one and do it.
-You’re asking why, so it never gets fixed.
-Were you to fix it, you’d never need to ask ‘why’.
+It’s not fixed if you ask.
+Were you to fix it, you’d never need to ask.

 That’s not meant to be snarky, but it can come across that way… when it’s not snarky.
-It’s meant to educate.
+It’s education.

-Here’s another problem: asking ‘why’ has two modes, both present and mixed in at the same time—both are difficult to unravel, both can be and almost always are assumed to be unimportant, even though they’re problematic.
+Here’s another problem: asking ‘why’ has two modes.
+Both present and mixed in at the same time.
+Both are difficult to unravel.
+The assumption is both are unimportant.
+Both are problematic.

-1. You may ask ‘why’ simply out of curiosity, without any drive to fix it,
+1. You may ask simply out of curiosity, without any drive to fix it,

 I can kind of help by suggesting that since the dog’s behavior was its communication in that moment it did its behavior, I’d need to see the video of its behavior to be able to tell you what I thought.